PyconUK/2016.pyconuk.org/pages/accommodation.md

 [Clayton Hotel](http://www.claytonhotelcardiff.com) is very close to the station, and about 15 minutes' walk from City Hall.

-* Typical rate for five nights' bed & breakfast for two people (rates for a single room may be higher), *per person*:
+* Typical rate for five nights' bed & breakfast for two people (rates for a single room may be higher), *per person, for two people*:
   £242 (select *Stay 3 Nights & Save 30%* tariff)

 ### Use booking sites